Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - The “where” system appears to be essential for more than just determining the locations of different objects, it’s also critical for guiding interactions with these objects.
 - E.g. Patient J.S. displayed a similar condition to patient D.F. where he couldn’t recognize objects.
 However, he could vary his grasp and hand shape to pick them up, suggesting that his brain does perceive the detail and orientation of objects.
 - Patients D.F. and J.S. offer examples of single dissociations where they are able to act on objects but can’t recognize them.
 Optic ataxia is the reverse dissociation.
-- Optic ataxia: a condition where patients can recognize objects but can’t use visual information to guide their actions.
+- *Optic ataxia*: a condition where patients can recognize objects but can’t use visual information to guide their actions.
 - E.g. Patients can identify objects but they grasp for it as if they are blind.
 - Visual agnosia appears with damage to the ventral/what/temporal visual stream and optic ataxia appears with damage to the dorsal/where/parietal visual stream.
 - Object perception depends primarily on the analysis of the shape of a visual stimulus.